Sooraj-beep/Sooraj-beep.github.io/content/_index.md

           date_start: '2021-08-01'
           date_end: '2022-04-01'
           description: |2-
-              * Refactored GraphQL queries resulting in 7500% faster data access time.
+              * Refactored GraphQL queries resulting in 7500% faster data access time using virtualization and pagination.
-              * Revised existing image analysis module which decreased task completion time by 500% and mouse clicks by half.
+              * Updated image analysis UI which decreased task completion time by 500% and mouse clicks by half.
-              * Created an algorithm in python to numerically sort (using regex) and stack images from the database.
+              * Created an algorithm in Python to numerically sort (using regex) and stack images from the database.
               * Developed an algorithm to convert images into video using Python and FFmpeg.

         - title: Full-Stack Software Developer